StefMeh/Burned-Area-Estimation/README.md

 Active Fire Detections Download -> NASA FIRMS: https://firms.modaps.eosdis.nasa.gov/download/

 # Fire Events & Duration Approximation
-Active Fire Detections are spatio-temporally clustered to add information to the data by developing an estimate of individual fire events.
-Spatio-temporal clustering allows to assign approximate fire start- and end dates, based on AFDs' acquisition dates, and an approximate fire extent, based on AFDs' spatial resolution to estimated fire events.
+Active Fire Detections (AFDs) are spatio-temporally clustered to add information to the data by developing an estimate of individual fire events.
+Spatio-temporal clustering allows to assign approximate fire start- and end dates, based on AFDs' acquisition dates, and an approximate fire extent, based on AFDs' spatial resolution (375 meters) to estimated fire events.

-Spatio-temporal clustering is performed using the Density-based Clustering tool in ArcGIS Pro, or the ST-DBSCAN Clustering tool in QGIS.
+Spatio-temporal clustering can be performed using the Density-based Clustering tool in ArcGIS Pro, or the ST-DBSCAN Clustering tool in QGIS.
 The tool performs ST-DBSCAN (Spatio-Temporal Density-Based Spatial Clustering of Applications with Noise), a clustering algorithm for vector data originally developed by Ester et al. (1996) and further developed by Birant & Kut (2007).

 ## Documentation
 Density-based Clustering (ArcGIS Pro): https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/densitybasedclustering.htm
 ST-DBSCAN Clustering (QGIS): https://docs.qgis.org/3.28/en/docs/user_manual/processing_algs/qgis/vectoranalysis.html#st-dbscan-clustering

 (Use either stdbscanArcGISPro3.py or stdbscanQGIS.py)

-## Further Resources:
+## Further Resources
 Ester, Martin, et al. "A density-based algorithm for discovering clusters in large spatial databases with noise." kdd.
 Vol. 96.
 No. 34.
 1996.
 Birant, Derya, and Alp Kut.
 "ST-DBSCAN: An algorithm for clustering spatial–temporal data."
 Data & knowledge engineering 60.1 (2007): 208-221.